 So the length is: the length of a times the length of b times the sine of the angle between a and b,

-Then you multiply by the vector n to make sure it heads in the right direction (at right angles to both a and b).
+Then we multiply by the vector n to make sure it heads in the right direction (at right angles to both a and b).

 When a and b start at the origin point (0,0,0), the Cross Product will end at:

 - cz = axby − aybx

 Example: The cross product of a = (2,3,4) and b = (5,6,7)

 - cx = aybz − azby = 3×7 − 4×6 = −3

 - cy = azbx − axbz = 4×5 − 2×7 = 6